 Joseph Ejercito Estrada

-NCRFW’s focus has been on poverty alleviation, along with the advancement and protection of women’s human rights, promoting women’s economic empowerment and promoting gender-responsive governance.
+NCRFW’s focus has been on poverty alleviation and the advancement and protection of women’s human rights, promoting women’s economic empowerment and gender-responsive governance.

 RA 8425: Social Reform and Poverty Alleviation Act, which provided women’s representation in the National Anti-Poverty Council